exterior street sign

 mckibbinsirishpub.com

-Named for the saint himself, Quebec City’s Pub Saint-Patrick is in the heart of the historical district in an 1840s building.
+Named for the saint himself, Quebec City’s Pub Saint-Patrick is located in an 1840’s building in the heart of the historical district.
 This St. Patrick’s Day will see a weekend of live music acts (and opportunities to enjoy the city’s holiday parade).

 1200 Rue Saint-Jean, Québec